Ps2Fino/Updater/README.md

 # Updater
-A build utility/package manager that presents a GUI for easy, cross platform installation of my software
+A build utility/package manager that presents a GUI for easy, cross platform installation of my software.

 # Adding new templates
 Whenever you add a new template to the engine, be sure to update the `hiddenimports` list in the `Analysis` list in the `updater.spec` file.